Arcranmon/shattered-spirits/README.md

 ONGOING REFACTORS

 - Add 'Heavy', 'Light', and 'Versatile' to all Strikes.
-- Change 'Safe' from Disadvantage to increased cost on 'Opportune' Reactions.
 - Update all the descriptions of Weapons/Disciplines once they're a bit more consistent.
 - Update all Stances/Styles to have an Enhancement or Reaction, and most Techniques to have an Enhancement/Reaction.

-HIGH PRIORITY

-- Damage math ordering.
-- Cards and better defined status conditions (Boons for positive and Banes for negative).

 LOW PRIORITY